OnPositive/aml/org.aml.java2ramlMaven/README.md

 ##Conversion Style Related options

 * `memberMode` - allows to configure what kind of Java type members should be converted to RAML Type properties.
 Allowed values: FIELDS , PROPERTIES .Defaults to FIELDS
-* `optinalityMode` - allows to configure how Java Object types should be represented by default with respect to `required` property facet and `nill` type.
+* `optionalityMode` - allows to configure how Java Object types should be represented by default with respect to `required` property facet and `nill` type.
 Allowed values: PRIMITIVES_ARE_REQUIRED , EVERYTHING_IS_REQUIRED , OBJECTS_ARE_NULLABLE.
 Defaults to: EVERYTHING_IS_REQUIRED
 * `annotationsBehavior` - this parameter allows to configure how Java annotations should be represented.
 Allowed values: IGNORE_ALL_EXCEPT_EXPLICIT_PACKAGES , GENERATE_ALL.
 Defaults to IGNORE_ALL_EXCEPT_EXPLICIT_PACKAGES.
 * `annotationPackages` - this parameter allows to set a list of packages which contains declarations of annotations which should be converted to RAML.